- For bills to be paid later, use Bill, then Pay Bills.

 Learn how to enter bills to keep track of your payables.

 When to enter bill payments

 - If you originally recorded a bill in QuickBooks, use Pay Bills to close the bill.
-You can print a bill payment check or pay via credit card.
+You can print a bill payment cheque or pay via credit card.

 - Entering a bill payment through Pay Bills ensures that the Supplier balance decreases appropriately.

-- Using Cheque or Expense may cause the invoice to still show unpaid on your reports.
+- Using Cheque or Expense may cause the bill to still show unpaid on your reports.

-- If you paid a bill via electronic payment, enter EFT in the check number field.
+- If you paid a bill via electronic payment, enter EFT in the cheque number field.